You've created and shared a beautiful videoask, but people just aren't completing it the way you hoped. 😩 Why not?

 To ensure you're getting the desired engagement and results from your videoask, it's important to understand where respondents may lose interest or struggle to complete a step.
 There are two places within your videoask dashboard that can be helpful to analyze this: your metrics tab and drop-off analysis.

 Click Build to open your videoask builder.

-In the lower right hand side, click the Show Drop-off icon.
+On the lower right-hand side, click the Show Drop-off icon.